cpouchon/ORTHOSKIM/README.md

 MRLYIIGILAKILGIIIPLLLGVAFLVLAERKIMASMQRRKGPNVVGLFGLLQPLADGLKLMIKEPILPSSANLFIFLMAPVMTFMLSLVAWAVIPFDYGMVLSDLNVGILYLFAISSLGVYGIITAGWSSNSKYAFLGALRSAAQMVSYEVSIGLIIITVLICVGSRNFSEIVIAQKQIWFAAPLFPVFIMFFISCLAETNRAPFDLPEAEAESVAGYNVEYSSMGFALFFLGEYANMILMSSLCTLLFLGGWLPILDIPIFYVIPGSIRFSIKVLFFLFVYIWVRAAFPRYRYDQLMRLGWKVFLPLSLAWVVFVSGVLVAFDWLP
 ```

-For the *nucleus_aa* and *nucleus_nt* targets, users have to provide the multi-fasta files of genes, and set their location in the config file to the corresponding sections (lines 35-36 of the config file).
+If nuclear markers are targeted (*i.e.* using the *nucleus_aa* and *nucleus_nt* targets), the user has to provide the multi-fasta files of reference sequences with their associated protein sequences (*nucleus_aa*) or nucleotidic sequences (*nucleus_nt*).
+The user has also to set their location in the config file to the corresponding sections (lines 35-36 of the config file).
 The gene name restrictions have to be respected.
-For the *busco* target, the multi-fasta file must contain the  [BUSCO](https://busco.ezlab.org) dataset of ancestral sequences in amino acid sequences, called *ancestral_variants* in datasets.
-The location of this database is given in line 33 of the config file).
+For the *busco* target, ORTHOSKIM uses the [BUSCO](https://busco.ezlab.org) dataset of amino acid ancestral sequences variants, called *ancestral_variants* in the BUSCO sets.
+The location of the reference busco sequences has to be set in the line 33 of the config file.

 Here, an overview of the busco sequences needed: